 - conduct information sessions for parents on how to address issues such as school refusal and separation anxiety problems

-- iIdentify a mentor for students who are at risk and develop an Individual Education Plan.
+- identify a mentor for students who are at risk and develop an individual education plan.

 Rewards, incentives and other targeted activities

 - offer a breakfast program which provides an organised start to the day for many students and also engages parents who stay on for a tea/coffee

 - establish an early morning exercise group for targeted students.
 Maintain records of attendance and celebrate with an end of term breakfast